Logo only, or a full brand identity? How to pick a project scope

 When a logo is enough

 A logo-only project makes sense when a brand identity system already exists.
-Colors, fonts, and images are working, the brand’s look is established, and materials are always consistent.
-The logo is the one broken piece that needs to catch up.
+Colors, fonts, and images are working; the brand’s look is established.
+The logo is the one not-so-good piece that needs to catch up.

-I’ve seen this in a few cases.
-A company was in the middle of a beautiful website redesign and realized their logo was the weak link.
+I’ve seen this sometimes.
+A company was in the middle of a website redesign and realized their logo was the weak link.
+Everything else looked great.
 Their web firm didn’t handle logos, so they brought me in to redesign just that part.
 Other times, companies were acquired or spun off and needed their logo updated to reflect the change.
-Sometimes a company released a new product or service, and it needed another logo created to fit within the brand theme.
+Sometimes a company was about to release a new product or service, and it needed another logo created to fit within the brand theme.

 In these cases, the underlying identity system already existed.
 Only the logo needed work.